JetBrains/teamcity-documentation/topics/integrating-teamcity-with-vcs-hosting-services.md

 [//]: # (title: Integrating TeamCity with VCS Hosting Services)
 [//]: # (auxiliary-id: Integrating TeamCity with VCS Hosting Services)

-You can create a preset of a connection to any of following hosting services:
+You can create a preset of a connection to any of the following hosting services:
 * [GitHub.com](https://github.com/)
 * [GitHub Enterprise](https://enterprise.github.com/)
 * [Bitbucket Cloud](https://bitbucket.org/)